Paperless office

-Definition
+Definition and history

 The paperless world was a publicist's slogan, intended to describe the office of the future.
 It was facilitated by the popularization of video display computer terminals like the 1964 IBM 2260.
 An early prediction of the paperless office was made in a 1975 Business Week article.
 The idea was that office automation would make paper redundant for routine tasks such as record-keeping and bookkeeping, and it came to prominence with the introduction of the personal computer.
 While the prediction of a PC on every desk was remarkably prophetic, the "paperless office" was not.
-Improvements in printers and photocopiers made it much easier to reproduce documents in bulk, causing the worldwide use of office paper to more than double from 1980 to 2000.
-This was attributed to the increased ease of document production and widespread use of electronic communication, which resulted in users receiving large numbers of documents that were often printed out.